Was Hugh Hefner’s Wife Crystal Present When He Died? Report Speaks Of Possible Drama With The Hefner Family

-Hugh Hefner was reportedly surrounded by several family members at the time of his death but was Crystal Harris, the Playboy founder’s third wife, present when he passed?
+Hugh Hefner was reportedly surrounded by several family members at the time of his death, but was Crystal Harris, the Playboy founder’s third wife, present when he passed?

 According to a headline from the Daily Mail on September 29, Crystal Harris was “not at his side when he died.”
 Although Harris’ whereabouts at the time of Hefner’s passing has yet to be confirmed, the outlet suggested that the 31-year-old model may have also been ousted by Hefner’s family, including his second wife, Kimberly Conrad, in the moments after his passing.

-As the outlet explained, Hugh Hefner’s children, including his oldest son, 62-year-old David, enjoyed a memorial dinner with his siblings, including Christie, Cooper, and Marston, at the Katsuya restaurant in Brentwood, California, and nowhere to be seen was Crystal Harris and the outlet suspected she was not invited to the meal.
+As the outlet explained, Hugh Hefner’s children, including his oldest son, 62-year-old David, enjoyed a memorial dinner with his siblings, including Christie, Cooper, and Marston, at the Katsuya restaurant in Brentwood, California, and nowhere to be seen was Crystal Harris, and the outlet suspected she was not invited to the meal.

 Following Hugh Hefner’s death, his second wife, Kimberly Conrad, was photographed driving away from the infamous Playboy Mansion with their 27-year-old son, Marston Hefner, in the passenger’s seat and her mother seated in the backseat.